-Rome to mark 700 years of poet's death with first major exhibition dedicated to Dante's Inferno.
+Rome marks 700 years of poet's death with first major exhibition dedicated to Dante's Inferno.

 Following the success of the Raphael 500 exhibition, the Scuderie del Quirinale returns with a new show marking another important milestone: the 700th anniversary of the death of Dante Alighieri.